jolie/website/docs/documentation/basics/handling_simple_data.md

 <div class="attention"><p>in JOLIE every variable is a dynamic array.</p></div>

 Jolie handles dynamic array creation and packing.
-This makes dealing with complex data easier, although Jolie hides this mechanism when the programmer doesn't need it.
+This makes dealing with complex data easier, although Jolie hides this mechanism when the programmer does not need it.
 Whenever an array index is not specified, the implicit index for that variable is set by default to 0 (zero), like shown in the example below.

 <div class="code" src="handling_simple_data_11.ol"></div>